 More Help Before & During the Wedding

-The more bridesmaids you have, the more help you will have, which can be a good thing to ensure your special day goes smoothly.
+The more bridesmaids you have, the more help you will have with wedding planning, which can be a good thing to ensure your special day goes smoothly.

 On the flip side, there are some disadvantages to having a lot of bridesmaids.
 When making your decision be sure to consider the following: